Working fund set up in condominiums

 The obligation to set up a work fund concerns:

-The working capital shall be financed by a compulsory annual contribution from each co-owner.
+The working capital shall be financed by a compulsory annual contribution.

 Minimum annual contribution amount

-The minimum contribution amount varies depending on whether or not a TPP exists.
+The minimum amount of the contribution varies depending on whether or not a multiannual work plan (MWP) exists.

 Répondez aux questions successives et les réponses s’afficheront automatiquement